Strasburg Rail Road: History

 Today, the line carries passengers on a 45-minute round-trip journey from East Strasburg to Leaman Place Junction through nearly 2,500 acre in southeastern Lancaster County.
 A percentage of each train ticket's revenue is contributed to the Lancaster Farmland Trust.

 The railroad operates the United States' only operational wooden dining car on which visitors may dine while riding.
 Attractions at the station include the fully operational gauge Pint-Sized Pufferbelly (Cagney steam-powered ridable miniature railway), a vintage pump car and several c.1930s "cranky cars", along with several gift shops and a cafe.

-The railroad's mechanical and car shops maintain and restore locomotives and rolling stock and a wide variety of public and private clients, including other railroads, steam locomotive operators, train museums, and other heavy industries.
+The railroad's mechanical and car shops maintain and restore locomotives and rolling stock for a wide variety of public and private clients, including other railroads, steam locomotive operators, train museums, and other heavy industries.
 In 2016–17, the shops were enlarged to 30,000 sqft to accommodate increasing demand for their services.

 Its freight department provides shipping and transloading for local and regional clients.
 Interchange is with Norfolk Southern at Leaman Place Junction on Amtrak's Keystone Corridor.

 When the railroad returned to operation for tourism, freight business was still pursued but was diminished compared to the past.
 Business from the Homsher feed mill ended in 1976, and one of the only sources of freight traffic was imported plastic pellets for a battery manufacturer in Lampeter.
 Occasional carloads of lumber were also carried, but freight traffic as a whole came to a near standstill a few years into the 2000s; the plastic pellet business was lost to trucks.
 Several years went by with no freight shipments at all, and the railroad was in danger of losing its designation as a common carrier entirely.
 The railroad made a strategic decision to actively seek out new freight business in 2008; at the time, the railroad was averaging less than one freight car per month.
 Improvements were made to the main line to accommodate the heavier weight of modern freight cars, and the railroad also purchased EMD SW8 #8618 to handle freight duties.

 Since 2008, freight carloads have increased substantially, which resulted in the development of a new $1.5 million transloading facility funded by the railroad and matching grants.
 Increased freight shipments justified an additional locomotive purchase, a rebuilt EMD SW9, in 2019.
 On February 12, 2023, the railroad inaugurated a six-track freight yard located off of Route U.S. 30, the Lincoln Highway.
 The United States Department of Labor ordered the railroad in January 2025 to pay back wages and compensatory damages to an employee of the Strasburg Railroad who had unlawfully fired after the employee raised safety concerns.